A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Introduction

-{\em Oblivious Transfer} (OT) is one of the most important cryptographic primitives.
-It can be used to design protocols for secure multiparty computation.
+{\em Oblivious transfer} (OT) is one of the most important two-party distrustful cryptographic primitives.
+It can be used to securely compute any multiparty functionality~\cite{Killian_OT_implies_everything}, including bit-commitment (BC).
 Informally, in a protocol for OT, $\alice$ gets as input two bits $(s_0, s_1)$ and $\bob$ gets one bit $b$.
-At the end of the protocol, $\bob$ should get to know $s_b$ and should get no information about $s_{1-b}$. $\alice$ should get no information about $b$.
+At the end of the protocol, $\bob$ should get to know $s_b$ and should get no information about $s_{1-b}$ while $\alice$ should get no information about $b$.

-OT consists of one input and output phase.
-In general, functionalities may consist of several input and output phases.
-One such important functionality is {\em Bit Commitment} (BC) which consists of two phases called the \emph{commit} and the \emph{reveal} phase.
-In a protocol for BC, $\alice$ gets as input a bit $b$ and $\bob$ does not receive any input.
-During the commit phase, $\alice$ sends a message $c$ to Bob.
-In this stage of the protocol, the requirement is that $\bob$ should not be able to learn any information about $b$.
-This is known as the \emph{hiding condition}.
-In the reveal phase, $\alice$ sends a key $k$ to $\bob$ such that, together with $c$, $\bob$ is able to recover the original bit $b$.
-The requirement in this phase of the protocol is that $\alice$ should not be able to reveal $1-b$.
-This is known as the \emph{binding condition}.